-Welcome to the 1st Newsletter for My New Writing/Speaking/Consulting/Tour Guiding Communication Practice
+Welcome to My New Writing/Speaking/Consulting/Tour Guiding Communication Practice

-This is the 1st in what I hope will be a long line of newsletters from my new communications and learning practice I officially opened here in DC this week.
+This is a sample of what I hope will be a long line of newsletters from my new communications and learning practice I officially opened here in DC this week.
 In my practice, I focus on 3 topics – the Baby Boomer Generation, classic rock music, and issues on aging, especially as they affect men.

 How You Can Get This Newsletter Sent Directly to Your Inbox